someth1ngs/Final_Project_Binar_Academy-Cloned-/readme.md

 # <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=32&duration=2500&pause=1000&color=00E5FF&vCenter=true&random=false&width=435&lines=%F0%9F%A7%BE+Final+Project+KM6;%F0%9F%8F%AB+Binar+Academy;%F0%9F%92%BB+NgeFly.com" alt="Typing SVG" /></a>

 # Notes
-This is a Cloned Repo from my Final Project at Binar Academy, i cloned it cause the Project is being Private, and i don't have the access to edit the settings (I'm not the owner), fyi this repository doesn't have a cloned Deploy, instead i credited the official and original deploy from the original repository
+This is a Cloned Repo from my Original Final Project at Binar Academy, i cloned cause the Project is being Private, and i don't have the access to edit the settings (I'm not the owner), fyi this repository doesn't have a cloned Deploy, instead i credited the official and original deploy from the original repository

 i make this solely purpose is to publicly my project for Final Report "Kampus Merdeka"